 About the Issue of Climate Change and Food Security

 Access to nutritious food is a human right.
 However, there is a serious discrepancy in the world between access and availability of food.
-This year the UN World Food Programme reported that 1/8th of the world population (870 million people) is chronically undernourished and 2 million are micronutrient deficient.
+This year the UN World Food Programme reported that 1/8th of the world population (870 million people) is chronically undernourished and 2 billion are micronutrient deficient.
 At the same time, 1.4 billion people worldwide are overweight.
 In addition, climate change is endangering food security and has many negative implications for agricultural production due to increased environmental stress including drought, heat, and shifts in water availability, with areas currently suffering from food insecurity most at risk.
 Extreme events are already more frequent and severe and will continue to increase.

 Solutions, Call to Action